 This section presents a review of the data with an empirical analysis concentrating on the major variables that were stated in methodology.
 The study used a combination of graphical and empirical tools for carrying out the analysis in order to answer all the objectives that were inherently stated in the previous sections of the study.
 The first section of the analysis involves carrying out a comprehensive univariate analysis of each of the variables.
 This is intended to discover any forms and nature of trends in the data prior to carrying out and in-depth analysis.
 It involved the use of both the descriptive statistics.
 Further presentations involve the analysis of association and the relationship between the variables.
-This is intended to discover any forms and nature of trends in the data prior to carrying out and in-depth analysis of association and the relationship between the variables.
-This is intended to discover any forms and nature of trends in the data prior to carrying out and in-depth analysis of association and the relationship between the variables.
 This is intended to discover any forms and nature of trends in the data prior to carrying out and in-depth analysis.
-It involves the use of both the data prior to carrying out and in-depth analysis.
-It involves the use of both the data prior to carrying out and in-depth analysis.
+It involved the use of both the descriptive statistics and graphics for summarizing the data.